-3 AIR QUALITY AND CLIMATE CHANGE 4 TECHNICAL INFORMATION AND ANALYSIS
+AIR QUALITY AND CLIMATE CHANGE TECHNICAL INFORMATION AND ANALYSIS

-This appendix provides a description of the analysis used to evaluate the impacts of the alternatives considered in the Glen Canyon Dam Long-Term Experimental and Management Plan (LTEMP) Draft Environmental Impact Statement (DEIS).
+This appendix provides a description of the analysis used to evaluate the impacts on air quality and climate change of the alternatives considered in the Glen Canyon Dam Long-Term Experimental and Management Plan (LTEMP) Environmental Impact Statement (EIS).
 Glen Canyon Dam hydropower generation does not generate air emissions.
-However, dam operations can affect air emissions and ambient air quality over the 11-state Western Interconnection, comprising Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming, because hydropower generation offsets generation from other non-hydropower generating facilities in the SLCA/IP and in the Western Interconnection via the spot market.
-Differences among alternatives in the amount of Glen Canyon Dam generation at peak demand hours could affect regional air emissions, through differences in the technology mix of compensating generating facilities within SLCA/IP and, if SLCA/IP generation is insufficient to meet Western's long-term firm contract obligations, through generation from combustion sources in the greater Western Interconnection accessed via the spot market..
+However, dam operations can affect air emissions and ambient air quality over the 11-state Western Interconnection, comprising Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming, because hydropower generation offsets generation from other non-hydropower-generating facilities in the Salt Lake City Area Integrated Project (SLCA/IP) and in the Western Interconnection.
+Differences among alternatives in the amount of Glen Canyon Dam generation at peak demand hours could affect regional air emissions, through differences in the technology mix of compensating generating facilities within SLCA/IP and, if SLCA/IP generation is insufficient to meet the Western Area Power Administration's (WAPA's) long-term firm contract obligations, through generation from combustion sources in the greater Western Interconnection.

-Air quality issues within the study area include visibility degradation in Federal Class I areas.
-Coal, natural gas, and oil units emit SO2 and NOx, which are precursors to sulfate and nitrate aerosols, respectively.
+Air quality issues within the 11-state Western Interconnection area include visibility degradation in Federal Class I areas.
+Coal, natural gas, and oil units emit sulfur dioxide (SO2) and nitrogen oxides (NOx), which are precursors to sulfate and nitrate aerosols, respectively.
 These aerosols play an important role in visibility degradation by contributing to haze.
 Among anthropogenic sources, sulfate is a primary contributor to regional haze in the Grand Canyon, and nitrate is a minor contributor.
 Effects on visibility are analyzed through a comparison of regional SO2 and NOx emissions under the various alternatives.

-Differences among alternatives in the amount and timing of Glen Canyon Dam generation directly affect the generation needed from coal, natural gas, or oil units within the 11-state Western Interconnection region of which the SLCA/IP system is a part, from the wholesale power market.
-As described in Section M.2, changes in generation from facilities within this interconnected system under various LTEMP alternatives result in small changes in total emissions due to similarly small differences in emissions from the contributing facilities.
+Differences among alternatives in the amount and timing of Glen Canyon Dam generation directly affect the generation needed from coal, natural gas, or oil units within the 11-state Western Interconnection region, of which the SLCA/IP system is a part, from the wholesale power market.
+As described in Section M.2, changes in generation from facilities within this interconnected system under various LTEMP alternatives result in small changes in total emissions because of similarly small differences in emissions from the contributing facilities.